daniel-j/fnalibs-celeste/README.md

 First, download FMOD Engine version 1.10.20 from [https://www.fmod.com/download](https://www.fmod.com/download).
 You need to create an account to download.
 Then navigate to the downloads page, click [FMOD Studio Suite](https://www.fmod.com/download#fmodstudiosuite) and under FMOD Engine click Older and select 1.10.20 in the dropdown.
 Then click Download on the line with Linux.
 Place the downloaded file at the root of this repository.

-Install system dependencies package with `sudo apt install libsdl2-dev`
+Install SDL2's devel package with `sudo apt install libsdl2-dev`.
+This installs the required dependencies for building SDL2.

 Now, run `./build.sh` and wait for it to complete.